JoJoWeixiChen/Review-of-ReLSO/README.md

 1. enormous size of the search space (A small protein of 30 residues translates into a total search space of $10^{38}$ — far beyond the reach of modern high-throughput screening technologies.)

-2. epistasis (complex interactions between amino acids) makes it difficult to predict the effect of small changes in the sequence on its properties
+2. Complex interactions between amino acids makes it difficult to predict the effect of small changes in the sequence on its properties

 ### Method
 Regularized Latent Space Optimization (ReLSO)